 - Removal of existing road block

-- Change traffic flow to one way from Darby to Bruce Streets (east to west)
+- One way traffic flow from Darby Street to Bruce Street

 - Reduced flood risk to residents and improved overland flow of water